 I attached the front and back aprons to one side, again centering the apron on the table leg.
-Since I couldn’t clamp the aprons to the leg directly I clamped the aprons to the table and then clamped a block behind the leg to keep it from moving backwards.
+Next I clamped the aprons to the table and then clamped a block behind the leg to keep it from moving backwards.

 I installed a support bracket between the front and back aprons.
 The bracket will tie in the truss detail later and is mounted flush to the bottom of the aprons.

-Here is a mock up of what I wanted to do.
+Here is a mock up of what I wanted to do on the base for the DIY sofa table.
 The lower stretcher has a center riser with two angled outer supports and two inner supports.

 To start assembling the truss, I drilled holes in both the vertical riser and the inner supports with my pocket hole jig.
 I attached the riser to the center of the lower stretcher and now I could start cutting the angled outer supports of the truss.

 I cut a 50 degree miter on one end of each outer support.
-Then I lined up the support and marked the length I needed to be flush with the top of the center riser and cut a complimentary 40 degree miter on the other end.
-If your miter saw doesn’t go to 50 degrees you can just cut 45 degree angles here and you just won’t have as much width to the truss ( or you can cut 47 and 43, 46 and 44, etc.)
+Then I lined up the support and marked the length flush with the top of the center riser.
+And then I cut a complimentary 40 degree miter on the other end.
+If your miter saw doesn’t go to 50 degrees you can just cut 45 degree angles here and you just won’t have as much width to the truss.

 I glued the joints, clamped the supports in place with a face clamp and secured the screws into each one.
-Then I clamped the tops of the supports to the center riser and drilled and secured each side using more 2-½” screws.
+Then I clamped the tops of the supports and drilled and secured each side using more 2-½” screws.

 The last part of the truss is the inner supports.
 To get the right length I butted the square end against the outer supports and marked where it met the center riser.
 Thanks to geometry, this angle is the same as the last one at 40 degrees.

-I cut the supports to length, drilled holes in the lower stretcher just like before and secured the mitered ends of the support from underneath.
+I cut the supports to length and secured the mitered ends of the support from underneath.
 Then I secured the other end with pocket screws to finish the assembly.

 The back side of the truss with all the pocket holes won’t be seen, but I went ahead and filled all the holes with ⅜” dowels.
 This is my favorite method of the 6 Ways to Plug/Fill Pocket Holes that I tested.
-The glue dries quickly and you can cut the all the plugs with a flush trim saw and sand it down smooth with minimal if any filling needed.
+The glue dries quickly and you can cut the all the plugs with a flush trim saw.

 I flipped the table base upside down on my worktop and laid out where the truss should be mounted.
-The reason I didn’t attach the lower side stretchers first was to make sure there was a flush fit between all the lower pieces.
+The reason I didn’t attach the lower side stretchers first was to get a flush fit between all the lower pieces.
 I clamped and screwed the truss assembly into place then clamped the side stretchers in flush.

-With the side pieces clamped in place I removed the truss assembly to install the pocket screws in the lower side stretchers.
+With the side pieces clamped in place I removed the truss assembly to install the the lower side stretchers.
 I put 4 screws into each side piece and then plugged them with dowels.

 I sanded the plugs flush then screwed the truss assembly back into the top and secured it to the side stretchers.

-The last thing I did to the base was to plug the remaining pocket holes and then give the whole base a good sanding at 80 and 150 grit.
+The last thing I did to the DIY sofa table base was to plug the remaining pocket holes.
+Then I gave the whole base a good sanding at 80 and 150 grit.
 I’m really happy with how the truss feature on the sofa table turned out.
 It could make a mean console table!

 For the top I’m using some reclaimed douglas fir 2×6’s I got from a house in East Nashville.
 If you have minimal tools you can just use three 2×6’s or you could use three 2×8’s and rip the rounded edges off for the top.